JohnStuartPhil/cherryleaves/README.md

 ## Epics and User Stories

 Please see the [Milestones](https://github.com/JohnStuartPhil/cherryleaves/milestones) section of this repository to view the epics which are further broken down into User Stories.
+The User Stories can be viewed in the [Project](https://github.com/JohnStuartPhil/cherryleaves/projects) section.

 ## Credits